asdaa0/HWIDGEN-SRC/README.md

 **Notice:** - The strange part is that slave releases his source for his other ~~tools~~ scripts on [GitLab](https://gitlab.com/s1ave77). -

 There are multiple reasons, the original author slave has another opinion on open sourcing programs than I have.
-He believes keeping the source closed will prevent people from stealing his work.
+He believes keeping the source closed will prevent people from stealing his work or that MS closes the hole.

 Keep in mind that I do not stole his work here, I just provide the code because he refused it (many times) to open it and he got several times asked (e.g. on Reddit, Nsane,..), yet he (still) refuses to do that, so let's decompile it and show the world how his script works.

 ### Personal comment
 I believe publishing the source code is overall a good thing for everyone because it levels the playing field.
 White hats, "cracker" or other people want to know about the current Windows activation holes and I don''t think that ["security through obscurity"](https://en.wikipedia.org/wiki/Security_through_obscurity) is the way to go.